outr/scribe/README.md

 in Scala itself, giving the developer the freedom to use whatever configuration framework, if any, they should choose to use.

+## Availability

+Scribe is available on the JVM, Scala.js, and ScalaNative with cross-compiling for Scala 2.11, 2.12, 2.13, Dotty

 ## Quick Start

 For people that want to skip the explanations and see it action, this is the place to start!